Task Force on Homelessness calls for volunteers to help with point-in-time count -

 Task Force on Homelessness calls for volunteers to help with point-in-time count

-SAN DIEGO (CNS) – The Regional Task Force on Homelessness today put out a call for more volunteers to participate in the upcoming 2023 Point in Time Count later this month.
+SAN DIEGO (KUSI) – The Regional Task Force on Homelessness today put out a call for more volunteers to participate in the upcoming 2023 Point in Time Count later this month.

 The count — scheduled for Jan.
 26 — is a federally required activity and a “crucial source of information and funding for homelessness across the county,” a statement from the RTFH reads.